music-encoding/guidelines/_guidelines-v4/01-introduction/02-basicconcepts.md

 sectionid: "basicConcepts"
 ---

-{% include version-warning %}

-This is a placeholder that needs to be filled.
+This chapter is intended to explain basic concepts of MEI, like events vs. controlevents.